 Course and Career progression

-The course provides a good grounding for progression to the Performing Arts BTEC Extended Diploma level 3.
+The course provides a good grounding for progression to the Performing Arts Practice BTEC Extended National Diploma level 3.
 You may apply for a level 3 course in acting, dance, or musical theatre.
-On completion of level 3 you may apply to our Leicester College foundation degree, university, a drama school, or you could seek employment in the creative industry.
+On completion of level 3 you may apply to our Leicester College higher education courses, university, a drama school, or you could seek employment in the creative industry.

 What Happens Next